dmsc/fastbasic/manual.md

 In the first line of the screen the name of the currently edited file is shown, and at the right the line of the cursor.
-Note that lines that show an arrow pointing to the top-left are empty lines beyond the last line of the current file.
+Please note that lines that show an arrow pointing to the top-left are empty lines beyond the last line of the current file.